Pop Goes the Easel: Plot

 Amidst the economic turmoil of the Great Depression, the Stooges, facing dire unemployment, embark on a desperate quest for livelihood.
-Their initial endeavor, to undertake menial labor sweeping a merchant's sidewalk, unwittingly ensnares them in a case of mistaken identity, as they are erroneously accused of theft by the irate merchant.
-Fleeing from the scene, the trio inadvertently find themselves pursued by law enforcement authorities.
+Their initial plan is to undertake menial labor by borrowing a merchant's brooms to sweep his sidewalk, but this unexpectedly angers the merchant who thinks they are stealing the brooms.
+He calls for police and the trio find themselves pursued by a law enforcement officer.

-In a bid to evade capture, the Stooges seek refuge within the confines of an art school, where their presence is misconstrued as that of aspiring artists.
-Taking advantage of the serendipitous disguise, they reluctantly partake in impromptu art lessons while clandestinely evading detection by the persistent law enforcement officer.
+In a bid to evade capture, the Stooges seek refuge within the confines of an art school.
+Donning smocks, berets, and false whiskers in order to disguise themselves as art students, they partake in impromptu art lessons while evading detection by the persistent police officer.

-The ensuing chaos culminates in a riotous clay fight, wherein the trio, alongside their unwitting classmates, engage in a frenzied battle of artistic proportions, sparing no participant from the whimsical onslaught.
-As the tumultuous clay fight reaches its climax, the arrival of irate art students serves as a denouement, with the Stooges bearing the brunt of the ensuing physical altercation.
-The film concludes with the trio enduring a resounding defeat at the hands of their vengeful counterparts.
+The trio's mishaps include Larry falling out of a window and Moe's destruction of a fellow student's painting.
+Larry's attempt to create a painting by hurling handfuls of clay at a canvas initiates a clay fight among the Stooges that quickly escalates to a riotous melee in which student artists, models, and bystanders alike are pelted with clay.
+The film concludes with the trio enduring a resounding defeat at the hands of vengeful artists.